-However, a well-designed randomized controlled human trial has documented the ineffectiveness of barbiturates in preventing or ameliorating cerebral ischaemic damage that occurred in the setting of complete ischaemia.
+However, a well-designed randomized controlled human trial has documented the ineffectiveness of barbiturates in preventing or ameliorating cerebral ischemic damage that occurred in the setting of complete ischemia.

 It has been argued that EEG becomes iso-electric within 1-2 minutes of cessation of CBF and therefore, drugs suppressing EEG activity will be ineffective in such situations.

-Following up on this theory, it was proposed that Barbiturates drugs act only during incomplete ischaemia, i.e., when EEG activity is still present.
+Following up on this theory, it was proposed that Barbiturates drugs act only during incomplete ischemia, i.e., when EEG activity is still present.

-While post-ischaemic treatment with high dose pentobarbital was reported to protect baboons from ischaemic injury, certain other studies reported failure to protect them from neurologic injury.
+While post-ischemic treatment with high dose pentobarbital was reported to protect baboons from ischemic injury, certain other studies reported failure to protect them from neurological injury.

-The experimental evidence in laboratory animals on Barbiturates drugs in focal cerebral ischaemia is contradictory and confusing because of the variables that influence outcome besides the barbiturate administration.
+The experimental evidence in laboratory animals on Barbiturates drugs in focal cerebral ischemia is contradictory and confusing because of the variables that influence outcome besides the barbiturate administration.

-Miller’s anesthesia, 7th edition says the following about Effect of barbiturates drugs in cerebral ischaemia
+Miller’s anesthesia, 7th edition says the following about Effect of barbiturates drugs in cerebral ischemia

 Numerous investigations in animals and humans have failed to demonstrate any protective effect of barbiturates in the setting of global cerebral ischemia (e.g., cardiac arrest).